peetinc/SimpleLauncher/README.md

 # SimpleLauncher
-A simple app to allow SimpleHelp to run as root on macOS.
+A simple app to allow SimpleHelp to simply run as root on macOS.

+This projecte is the definition of As-Is.

+Cheers.Peet